USING INSURANCE FOR THERAPY SESSIONS

 Texas: private pay, and out-of-network health plans.

-If you prefer to file your own claim for out-of-network benefits, I will provide you a document called Superbill so you can submit to your insurance company for reimbursement.
-Please contact your insurance company about the process of submitting superbill.
+If you prefer to file your own claim for out-of-network benefits, I can provide you with a document called a “Superbill,” which you can submit to your insurance company for reimbursement.
+Please check with your insurance provider about their submission process and the expected timeframe for receiving reimbursement.

-When you use insurance for therapy, your therapist is required to provide a mental health diagnosis to submit a claim.
-The diagnosis becomes part of your permanent medical and insurance records.
-These records may be accessible to insurance companies or government agencies, which could affect future insurance benefits, job applications requiring security clearance, or healthcare checks.
-Consider how this might impact you in other aspects of life and in the future.
+When using insurance for therapy, your therapist is required to provide a mental health diagnosis to submit a claim.
+The diagnosis becomes part of your permanent medical and insurance records, which may be accessible to insurance companies or government agencies.
+These records could potentially impact future insurance benefits, job applications requiring security clearance, or healthcare checks.
+It’s important to consider how this might affect you now and in the future.

-Insurance companies put restrictions on what diagnostic codes they will pay for and which they won’t.
-They may also deny or limit the number of sessions covered.
-Insurance companies only provide coverage for services that meet “medical necessity criteria.”
-This means therapy sessions must focus on reducing diagnosable mental health symptoms, not on self-improvement, personal growth, or general support.
+Insurance companies impose restrictions on which diagnostic codes they will cover and may limit or deny the number of sessions.
+They only cover services that meet "medical necessity criteria," meaning therapy must be focused on treating diagnosable mental health symptoms, rather than personal growth, self-improvement, or general support.

 Using insurance involves some loss of confidentiality.
-Insurance companies have the right to request your therapy records, including your diagnosis, treatment plan, and progress notes, for audits or reimbursement purposes.
-While they promise to keep this information confidential, once it’s in their system, you won’t have control over how it’s used.
+Insurance companies have the right to request your therapy records, including your diagnosis, treatment plan, and progress notes for audits or reimbursement purposes.
+While they are required to keep this information confidential, once it's in their system, you have little control over how it is used.

-If taking charge of your mental health care & keeping it completely confidential are your top priorities, paying out of pocket for therapy may be the ideal option.
+If maintaining full control over your mental health care and keeping it completely confidential are your top priorities, paying out of pocket for therapy may be the ideal option.

 You can consider putting funds into a Health Savings Account (HSA) or Flexible Spending Account (FSA) at the beginning of each year.
 This is tax-deductible money that you can use to pay for your therapy sessions.
 These accounts typically come in the form of a credit card.